musharib499/AndroidLearnFlow-/app/src/main/java/com/payment/wiproprojectfortraning/android/android.md

 #----------- 1- RecyclerView (XML), 2- Adapter, 3- ViewHolder, 4- LayoutManager, 5- Data Class, Activity

 # Glide - Glide is library for using to image loading..https://github.com/bumptech/glide
+#  Fragment - What is fragment?
+---------------- Fragments -- -------------------------------
+# - Fragment is a container for UI
+# - Fragment is a part of Activity which is call as subpart of activity
+# - We can use multiple fragment in single activity
+# - Multiple Fragment can inflate in single activity